johanley/postscript-notes/README.md

 which is then converted into a PDF file for your final output.**

-## Direct-PDF Versus Indirect-PostScript
+## PDF Libraries Versus PostScript
 To produce a PDF file programmatically, there are two choices:
-* the *direct* method: your code uses a PDF library to generate a PDF file directly
+* the *direct* method: use a PDF library to generate a PDF file directly
-* the *indirect* method: your code generates PostScript code, and then converts it into a PDF file (using a tool such as Ghostscript or Adobe Acrobat)
+* the *indirect* method: generate PostScript code, and then converts it into a PDF file (using a tool such as Ghostscript or Adobe Acrobat)

 I have used both methods.
 In my experience, the indirect method using PostScript is more productive, and gives me feelings of increased power and control.